 Staffer: I hear your concern.
 [MoC] is also concerned because Iran is a state sponsor of terrorism and commits a lot of human rights abuses.
 Plus they are hostile to us, our ally Israel, and others.

-Caller: This is exactly why we can’t let them have a nuclear weapon - which they will, if this deal falls apart.
+Caller: This is exactly why we can’t let them have a nuclear weapon, which is what this deal was doing.
 It is crucial for [MoC] to stand up to Trump on this and keep us safe.
-We can’t have another North Korea.

 Staffer: I’ll certainly relay your concerns to [MoC].

 Caller: Yes, please do.
-I will be watching for [MoC]’s statement urging protection of the deal and no new war with Iran.
+I will be watching for [MoC]’s statement denouncing Trump’s actions and urging no new war with Iran.